 Whole Grains – You’ll hear a lot of talk about whole grains on the Mediterranean diet, but what does that actually mean?
 Whole grains have not been overly processed to remove the outer shell and inner layer, which reduces their nutritional value.
 Try my Mediterranean Chopped salad with whole grains, or Polenta with Wild Greens, or Farro Soup, the soup that fed the Roman Army.

-I hope this helps you embrace the flavors of winter.
-Despite the lack of produce at the markets, you can still eat fulfilling and flavorful meals during the colder months while adhering to a Mediterranean diet.
+I hope this helps you embrace the flavors of winter, and know that despite the lack of produce at the markets, you can still eat fulfilling and flavorful meals during winter while adhering to a Mediterranean diet.